MOEAFramework/MOEAFramework/docs/example.md

 # An Example

-Starting in version 3.2, we can now create, configure, and run algorithms directly using classes.
-Below, we create and solve the 2-dimension DTLZ2 test problem using NSGA-II:
+Let's create and solve the 2-dimension DTLZ2 test problem using NSGA-II:

 ```java